msupply-foundation/conforma-server/documentation/Database-Schema-Review.md

 ### Definition

-The review is part of the process of the application in the workflow to be approved or rejected in the system.
-For example a Drug Registration application, after being submited, goes through stages.
+The **review** is part of the application process where an application is approved or rejected in the system.
+For example, a Drug Registration application, after being submitted, goes through stages.
 In each one of these stages at least one review is required.
-To have an application reviewed, the system counts with special users called Reviewers (or evaluators).
+Users with special permissions to make reviews on applications are called **Reviewers** (or evaluators).

 The Reviewer may or may not have permission to submit the LOQ (List of Questions) back to the Applicant that will be allowed to edit this selected LOQ.